 MEETINGS AND STANDING ORDERS

 - Open meetings shall be held on the 2nd Thursday of February (AGM), June and December.
-The new Members / Members renewal meeting will be in June.

 - The Chairman or Vice Chairman shall commence the meeting at 8pm (should either be unable to attend a Committee Member will officiate) and advise Members of the agenda.
-Meetings shall cease at 10.30pm.
+Meetings shall cease by 10.30pm.

 - The Secretary will read the minutes of the Committee meeting to the Members.
 The Secretary will record minutes throughout the meeting.